Disease Guide ·FIV ·2026

 4Can humans catch FIV from cats?

-No — FIV is species-specific and cannot infect humans, dogs, or other animals.
-Despite being similar to HIV in how it affects the immune system, FIV cannot cross the species barrier.
-You can safely handle, pet, and care for an FIV-positive cat without any risk to your health.
-FIV is strictly a feline disease.
+No - FIV is species-specific and cannot infect humans, dogs, or other animals.
+Despite similarity to HIV, FIV cannot cross species barriers.
+You can safely handle, pet, and care for FIV-positive cats.
+FIV is strictly feline.

 5Is there a vaccine for FIV?

-An FIV vaccine existed previously but has been discontinued in the US due to concerns about efficacy and interference with testing (vaccinated cats test positive on standard antibody tests, making it impossible to distinguish vaccinated cats from infected ones).
-Currently, prevention relies on keeping cats indoors and neutering males to reduce fighting behavior.
+An FIV vaccine was discontinued in the US-vaccinated cats test positive on antibody tests, indistinguishable from infected cats.
+Prevention now relies on keeping cats indoors and neutering males to reduce fighting.

 6What is the difference between FIV and FeLV?